The-DevOps-Daily/devops-daily/ebook/en/content/000-the-introduction-command.md

 ## Hacktoberfest

-This eBook is made possible thanks to [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and the open source community!
+This eBook is made possible thanks to [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and the open-source community!

 ## About me

 My name is Bobby Iliev, and I have been working as a Linux DevOps Engineer since 2014.
 I am an avid Linux lover and supporter of the open-source movement philosophy.
-I am always doing that which I cannot do in order that I may learn how to do it, and I believe in sharing knowledge.
+I am always doing that which I cannot do so that I may learn how to do it, and I believe in sharing knowledge.

 I think it's essential always to keep professional and surround yourself with good people, work hard, and be nice to everyone.
 You have to perform at a consistently higher level than others.
 That's the mark of a true professional.